South Sudan TPS

 Temporary Protected Status has been extended for South Sudan until May 2, 2019, at which time the government will decided whether it plans an additional extension period.

-For additional information on filing requirements for Sudan TPS, see the USCIS Fact Sheet On Sudan TPS.
+- For Sudan TPS, see the USCIS Fact Sheet On Sudan TPS

-For additional information on filing requirements for South Sudan TPS, see the USCIS Fact Sheet On South Sudan TPS.
+- For South Sudan TPS, see the USCIS Fact Sheet On South Sudan TPS

 What Are Temporary Protected Status Benefits For Immigrants From South Sudan?